 The first thing you will want to do is find guest post opportunities.
 When looking for places to guest post, your main goal is to find sites relevant to your niche or industry.
 You are looking for blogs that fit the following criteria:

-So if you are selling seeds, you will want to find gardening blogs with an engaged audience of gardeners.
-The following should help you find the right kind of guest post opportunities.
+If you are selling plant seeds, for example, you will want to find gardening blogs with an engaged audience of gradeners.
+The following should help you find the right kind of guest post opportunities

 Google is a great place to start in the search for guest posting opportunities.
 You can use any of the following keyword searches to find blogs that accept guest posts.
 Just replace keyword with keywords from your industry.